 - Preheat oven to 350 °F.

 - Decide how you want to cut your baguette.
-The two easiest options are to slice across the top, going ¾ of the way down and about ½ inch/ 1 cm apart.
+The two easiest options are to slice across the top, going ¾ of the way down and about ½ inch/ 1 centimeter apart.
 Or you can slice the baguette in half (both options shown in video below!).
-A third option is to fully cut the baguette into slices and place each slice onto the baking tray (this option is a bit more work as you have to butter each piece individually).
+A third option is to fully cut the baguette into slices and place each slice onto the baking tray (this option is a bit more work as you have to butter each piece individually).1 medium baguette

 - One the baguette is cut, place it onto a parchment or silicone mat lined baking tray.

 - Brush the baguette with garlic butter.
-If you’ve sliced the top of your baguette, work the garlic butter down into each slice.
+If you’ve sliced the top of your baguette, work the garlic butter down into each slice.1 batch vegan garlic butter

-- Optional to top the garlic bread with shredded vegan cheese (if using Parmesan cheese, sprinkle on once out of oven).
+- Optional to top the garlic bread with shredded vegan cheese (if using Parmesan cheese, sprinkle on once out of oven).vegan cheese shreds

 - Bake for 15-20 minutes, until the baguette is browned on the bottom (and the vegan cheese shreds are melted, if using – note that not all vegan cheese shreds melt well).

-- Optional to sprinkle on some chopped parsley and/ or vegan Parmesan cheese before serving!
+- Optional to sprinkle on some chopped parsley and/ or vegan Parmesan cheese before serving!fresh parsley